brene/docs/content/reference/platform.md

 A *relation* defines how two models are related to each other.
 Every relation has a name and connects two models via a field in each direction.
 A relation can either be a one-to-one, a one-to-many or a many-to-many relation.

-> A simple example for a relation could be a `Pet` relation where a `Human` model is related to a `Animal` model.
+> A simple example for a relation could be the `Pet` relation where the `Human` model is related to the `Animal` model.
 Starting from a `Human` node you can access the related `Animal` nodes via the `pets` field and using the `owner` field for the other direction.

 ![](../images/structure.svg)